cburgmer/inlineresources/README.md

          align="right" alt="NPM version" />
 </a>

-Inlines stylesheets, images, fonts and scripts in HTML documents.
+Inlines style sheets, images, fonts and scripts in HTML documents.
 Works in the browser.

 See the [API](https://github.com/cburgmer/inlineresources/wiki/API).